suweiyang0106/Master-thesis/README.md

 # Master-thesis
-The fold contains my master thesis, oral presentation and simulator.
+This is my master thesis.
+The fold contains my master thesis paper, oral presentation ppt and simulator code.
 If you want to know more about these, please contact me.